 Spanish tapas in Germany?
 You betcha.
 They sport a regular menu with tortilla, chorizo, and croquetas.
 But we came for their monthly Tapa Night, where every tapa is 1 euro.

 We were impressed.
 These were top notch tapas.
 Whether it was the pincho de tortilla, or the “salmon” or the “goat cheese” stuffed peppers, they served up glorious plates of Northern Spain style tapas called “pintxos” like you’d find in San Sebastian.
+(Read all about vegan pintxos in our Vegan Guide to the Basque Country).

 The bar feels like you’re transported into Spain, with dark interior with dark wood.
 The bartenders are from Barcelona and speak Spanish, English, and German!